livepeer/livepeer-python/docs/sdks/asset/README.md

 res = s.asset.get_all()

-if res.data is not None:
+if res.classes is not None:
     # handle response
     pass
 ```